 A nationwide study in Sweden supports the long-held but unproven notion that men are more prone to developing severe psoriasis than women.
-The research, “Severity of Psoriasis Differs Between ...
+The research, “Severity of Psoriasis Differs Between Men ...
 Read more

 Psoriatic arthritis patients’ perception of their disease activity is often different from their rheumatologists, according to the results of a new analysis.
-The study, “Misalignment between physicians and patient satisfaction ...
+The study, “Misalignment between physicians and patient satisfaction with ...
 Read more

 Novan, Inc. recently announced positive results of the company’s preclinical study investigating the efficacy of its lead nitric oxide-releasing candidate, SB414, in treating psoriasis.
-Nitric oxide is a gas ...
+Nitric oxide is a gas that ...
 Read more